The Positive Benefits Of Gardening In Containers

 Container gardening will save you money.
 Everyone loves that one!

-Because you are caring for a container garden, you will save on water, as well as the cost of seeds and tools.
+Because you are caring for a container garden, you will save on water and on the cost of seeds and tools.
 An in-ground garden can get expensive to maintain.

 A small garden also gives you a better yield on the money you do spend.
 Small areas are perfect for herbs.
 Purchasing herbs in the produce section at the grocery store can get expensive.